dorianzhang7/TVCG-insertion/README.md

 ## Download the Pre-trained Model
 We utilize the Paint-by-Example as initialization, please download the pre-trained models from [Hugging Face](https://huggingface.co/Fantasy-Studio/Paint-by-Example/resolve/main/model.ckpt) and save the model to the directory `./checkpoints`.

+## Data
+We propose a practical dataset for training and testing, named InsertSet, and the training data consists of two parts: few-shot images and same-category images, we build a set of same-category images that comprises 101 common categories consisting of a total of 20,882 data pairs (object images and bounding boxes).
+Each category contains approximately 200 to 400 data pairs.
+For the testing dataset in InsertSet, we manually draw reasonable ROI masks for 1000 background scenes to generate semantically correct insertion images.
+These images encompass a wide range of background environments, such as indoor, outdoor, real, virtual, and cartoon images, showcasing remarkable diversity.

 ## Training
 The configuration file is `./config/v.yaml`, you can set the file path of the training data in --dataset-dir.
 For real objects, the number of training iterations --max_steps is 4000 and the training module --freeze_model is crossattn-kv.
 For virtual objects, the number of training iterations --max_steps is 2000 and the training module --freeze_model is crossattn.
 Then, you run the script train.sh to train the model for objects.
 ```